ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

 `Range : NA`
 **Description** : Complete sequence will be retrieved no matter the type (circular/non-circular).
 Checksum algorithm must be supported by the server, otherwise server will result in a `404 Not  Found` error.

-_Note : Checksum Algorithm can be different, provided supported by the server.
-This is true for other success queries also._
+_Note : Identifier in the API requsted can also be derived using truncated SHA512, provided, the server supports it._

 ```
 GET /sequence/959cb1883fc1ca9ae1394ceb475a356ead1ecceff5824ae7/